 The biggest first-place payouts in professional golf have long come in major tournaments or events just shy of major status, and they typically came from events that also had the biggest purses and the largest payouts in the sport.

-The Players Championship has the biggest purse in golf as of 2019, with the PGA Tour announcing an increase to $12.5 million.
-It has the biggest single first-place payout for a PGA Tour event, with the winner getting a record $2.25 million.
+The Players Championship has the biggest individual tournament purse in golf as of 2023, with the PGA Tour announcing an increase to $25 million.
+It has the biggest single first-place payout for a PGA Tour event, with the winner getting a record $4.5 million.

-The Masters Tournament has the second-largest purse in golf, increasing its purse in 2017 from $10 million to $11 million, with $1.98 million going to the green jacket winner.
+The Masters Tournament has the largest purse in major championship golf, increasing its purse in 2023 from $15 million to $18 million, with $3.24 million going to the green jacket winner.